 - Cars should line up single file in the order of arrival.
-Do not leave cars unattended in the carpool line. - Your carpool number must be prominently displayed in your front window.
+Do not leave cars unattended in the carpool line.
+Do not pass cars. - Your carpool number must be prominently displayed in your front window until you have your child in the car.
 If someone other than you is picking up your child, they MUST have that number. - As cars arrive at the school they need to go to the END of the carpool line. - School personnel will walk down the line of cars to enter your carpool number into the system.
-Your number will be displayed for the students. - Students are dismissed from their classrooms.
+Your number will be displayed for the students in the order in which you line up. - Students are dismissed from their classrooms.
 Students view their highlighted number on the Computer Screen or Promethean Board and then proceed to the corresponding placement outside.
 Please stress to your children that it is extremely important that they pay close attention to the screen to identify their number and then come quickly to the carpool line.
-Cars idling in the loading zone waiting for students delay everyone further back in the line. - Students must wait on the hedgehog sidewalk logo until their car has made a full stop in the loading zone. - Students are expected to be picked up by 4:00 p.m. - Students not picked up on time must be signed out in the office, for safety and documentation purposes.
+Cars idling in the loading zone waiting for students delay everyone further back in the line. - Students must wait on the hedgehog sidewalk logo until their car has made a full stop in the loading zone.

+- Students are expected to be picked up by 3:55 p.m. - Students not picked up on time must be signed out in the office, for safety and documentation purposes.
 Families who are chronically late will be required to use the bus as a mode of transportation or secure an after-school daycare provider.